MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// changing one will change the other.
 And all WebView2s that created with the same
   /// `CoreWebView2Profile` will share this property, so for the WebView2s with the same
   /// profile, their `CoreWebView2Settings.IsGeneralAutofillEnabled` and
-  /// `CoreWebView2Profile.IsGeneralAutofillEnabled` should always keep in sync.
+  /// `CoreWebView2Profile.IsGeneralAutofillEnabled` will always have the same value.
   [propget] HRESULT IsGeneralAutofillEnabled([out, retval] BOOL* value);
   /// Set the IsGeneralAutofillEnabled property.
   [propput] HRESULT IsGeneralAutofillEnabled([in] BOOL value);